PBC48/ECE-3400-Fall-2018/docs/Milestone4.md

 ## Conclusion

-Overall we were able to detect both color and shape detection on the FPGA and mounted the camera onto the robot chassis.
+We were able to detect both color and shape detection on the FPGA and mounted the camera onto the robot chassis.
 Moving forward, we can explore implementing the averaging on the FPGA instead of the Arduino for more timely image processing averages.
 We can also improve reliability by increasing the number of bars.
 This will increase code density but will likely improve accuracy.
 The greatest challenge to accuracy of the camera remains that the camera needs good lighting to capture reliable images.